10 Beginner Photographer FAQ’s for Buying a New Camera

-5. What are the pros and cons of these camera brands as a whole?
+5. What are the pros and cons of these camera brands?

 For example, Canon and Nikon are best for DSLRs.
 Their mirrorless cameras are quite expensive if you want high specs.
 Fujifilm is less expensive but still has high-quality glass and the appeal of a retro body style.

 On the other hand, Sony has the best Auto Focus in the industry and easy ability to interchange lenses (most mirrorless lenses in the market even from third party companies such as Sigma, Rokinon, or Tamron).